zexalistic/c-to-python-converter/README.md

 #### Limitation
-1. Do not support other preprocessor commands except for "#define"

-2. Do not support nested citation or definition.
+1. Do not support nested citation or definition.

    e.g. a is a structure whose member is another structure; b is an alias of c which is an alias of d.

-3. Regard all 'void' as 'int' at present version.
+2. Regard all 'void' as 'int' at present version.

-4. Parenthesis may affect the parsing result, e.g. ((x)) may have a different parsing result with x
+3. Parenthesis may affect the parsing result, e.g. ((x)) may have a different parsing result with x

-5. Do not consider compiling information such as #include.
-This means if you want to use #ifdef, I STRONGLY recommend you to define the macro within the same file instead of defining them in an external header file.

 #### TO-DO List in next version
-2. \#ifdef #notdefine
+1. \#define as a simple function, such as \#define MAX(a, b) ( (a) > (b) (a) : (b) )

-3. Add additional debugging information
+2. Add additional debugging information

-4. C function parser. {} within {}
+3. C function parser. {} within {}

+#### Ideas
+I am not sure whether to put all pre-processed header files in a list is a good choice.
+Most compilers use intermediate files and delete them after compiling.
+Temporarily I will choose the easier way and I will add the other way afterwards.

 #### Brief introduction of ctypes
 ctypes is a standard library of python to connect C with python.
 You need to first generate a dll/so file